Johanneum Gymnasium: New Maria-Louisen-Straße building

-In 1914 the Johanneum moved into what is today the building complex designed by Fritz Schumacher on Maria-Louisen-Strasse, while the old building was now used entirely by the Hamburg State and University Library.
-The old building was largely destroyed in the bombing raids on Hamburg in 1943, the remains (including an arcade) were removed for widening the streets in 1955 (the foundations were uncovered again in 2005 during archaeological excavations on the cathedral square).
+In 1914, the Johanneum moved into what is today the building complex designed by Fritz Schumacher on Maria-Louisen-Strasse, while the old Speersort building was used entirely by Hamburg's public university library at the time.
+The Speersort building was largely destroyed in the bombing raids on Hamburg in 1943; the remains (including a surviving part of the arcades) were removed for widening the streets in 1955 (the foundations were uncovered again in 2005 during archaeological excavations on the former cathedral square).
 The entire complex of the Johanneum in Maria-Louisen-Strasse with the Schumacher buildings has been a listed building since 1979.
 The Bugenhagen memorial created by Engelbert Peiffer in the courtyard has been a listed building since 1958.

 In 1948, three years after the end of the Second World War, a group of students from the Johanneum visited London.
-Frederick Wilkinson, the headteacher of the Latymer Upper School, believed that only getting to know young people can bring about understanding, reconciliation and thus lasting peace in Europe.
+Frederick Wilkinson, the headteacher of Latymer Upper School, believed that only getting to know young people can bring about understanding, reconciliation, and thus lasting peace in Europe.
 In this spirit, he initiated the student exchange that has taken place every year since then, and which has been extended to other schools and countries.

 It has an important historical library that is also open to research.

 Individual girls in the upper classes were admitted earlier, but it was not until 1977 that the first girls were enrolled in sexta.

 Forum Johanneum

 The Johanneum has received a large new building through the donation of millions by a patron.
-It is a three-storey building with a total area of 2200 square meters, which contains art and music rooms, a cafeteria, a theater rehearsal room, and a sports hall.
-The Forum Johanneum was officially opened on 24 May 2007 as a new building.
+It is a three-story building with a total area of 2200 square meters, which contains art and music rooms, a cafeteria, a theater rehearsal room, and a sports hall.
+The Forum Johanneum was officially opened on May 24, 2007, as a new building.

-On the south facade there is an inscription in ancient Greek.
-It means translated: "All people naturally seek knowledge" and is a quote from Aristotle's Metaphysics.
+On the south facade, there is an inscription in ancient Greek.
+The inscription translates to: "All people naturally seek knowledge" and is a quote from Aristotle's Metaphysics.